Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 So asuming you have set the max battery voltage for what the battery require, you then need to help the battery to get the cells balanced.
 You do that by  lowering the max voltage to a level where you don’t get high voltage alarms anymore and then slowly over a few weeks you can increase the max voltage to where it should be.
 This will give the balancers time to work.

 In your GX settings go to the DVCC menu and activate the "Limit managed battery charge voltage" feature and lower the "Maximum Charge Voltage".
-Drop your voltage to `0.2V` lees that normal and then increase it every day by `0.05V` if you did not get a High Voltage alarm during the previous day.
+Drop your voltage to `0.2V` lees that normal and then increase it every day by `0.05V` if you did not get a high voltage alarm during the previous day.
 If you did get an alarm leave it unchanged for another day.

 Do this until you get to the original max charge voltage for your battery.